kevjp/Logs-Analysis-Project/README.md

 Install the following python file by cloing the Logs-Analysis-Project repository on to your local system

 `$ git clone https://github.com/kevjp/Logs-Analysis-Project.git`

+## Views

+The python script logsanalysis.py generates the Postgresql view log_article_join which is a join between the log table and the article table using the query:
+`CREATE VIEW log_article_join AS SELECT path, title, author
+            FROM log, articles WHERE path = CONCAT('/article/', slug)`

 ## Examples of use